 If you find yourself in that situation, your AME may still be able to issue your certificate on the same day of your exam.
-The FAA has included all common causes of headaches as one of its Conditions AMEs Can Issue (CACI).
-As with all CACIs, the FAA has provided AMEs with a set of predetermined criteria that allows them to issue medical certificates to pilots even when they have certain well controlled medical conditions.
+The FAA has included all common causes of headaches as one of the Conditions AMEs Can Issue (CACI).
+As with all CACIs, the FAA has provided AMEs with a set of predetermined criteria that allows them to issue medical certificates to pilots even when they have certain well-controlled medical conditions.

 For headaches, here are the criteria you need to meet :